 To give these children the opportunity to continue in school, SIFAT decided to partner with Compassion International and provide a facility in which they would provide an afterschool program in a local church for Compassion sponsored children.
 Because of this need, Agua de Vida was built.

 Agua de Vida Methodist Church

 In 2007, SIFAT short-term mission teams began building Agua de Vida Methodist Church, which is attached to Mama Yoli’s day care center in Atucucho.
-Agua de Vida is the first Protestant church in this very poor community of over 10,000 people.
-While a team from the Southeast District of the North Alabama Conference was there, Agua de Vida officially opened with a special service led by the visiting pastors and Rev. Ramiro Balseca, pastor of the Methodist Church in downtown Quito.
-Pastor Balseca now preaches at Agua de Vida each Sunday at 3 p.m., and the Balseca family has begun outreach into the community through Bible studies, microenterprise classes for women and activities for children and youth.
-Through their work and the foundation laid by SIFAT teams, the church is growing and becoming an integral part of this community.
-All SIFAT mission teams to Ecuador will have the opportunity to worship at Aqua de Vida.
+Agua de Vida is the first Protestant church in this very poor community of more than 10,000 people.
+While a team from the Southeast District of the North Alabama Conference was there, Agua de Vida officially opened on June 8, 2008, with a special service led by the visiting pastors and Rev. Ramiro Balseca, pastor of the Methodist Church in downtown Quito.
+Outreach into the community through Bible studies, microenterprise classes for women and activities for children and youth is being led by the UMC of Ecuador.
+Through this work and the foundation laid by SIFAT teams, the church is growing and becoming an integral part of this community.